allanhu9/League-Stat-Tracker/README.md

 node index.js
 ~~~
 into the command line (that is still on the league-stat-tracker-main folder) and then run the index.html file.
 Woohoo.

+## update 3
+I am no longer hosting the website online, but feel free to follow the instructions above to check it out on your own computer.